 Although the points of view are obviously more extensive and complicated than previously described, it would take more than one blog post to explain it thoroughly.
 Time is of the essence and a date has been set, so right now the best course of action is to prepare for it.

-Owner operator jobs in Texas and the intrastate mandate
+Owner operator truck driver jobs in Texas and the intrastate mandate

 Interestingly enough there is a different date set for the state of Texas, but that doesn’t mean it applies to just anyone.
 Intrastate truck drivers in Texas will have until December 19, 2019, to start using an electronic logging device.